jo-pouradier/tele-notify-bot/README.md

 ## Goal

-After some issue with my Raspberry Pi, AKA Cpu throttle, I wanted a way to get notification and metrics of my servers of my homelab.
+After some issue with my Raspberry Pi, AKA Cpu throttling, I wanted a way to get notification and metrics of my servers of my homelab.
 There is some way to have it with well known softwares.
 But it is funnier to build it from scratch.

 Here is the plan: